m-thalmann/contextmenujs/README.md

 menu.menu                         // The menu structure; change this, or the parameter, to change the menu (no setter) menu.contextTarget                // The target, where the contextmenu was last opened

-Contextmenu.count                 // Number of contextmenus created (for the id's) Contextmenu.DIVIDER               // Constant, that is used to mark a item as a divider ("type": Contextmenu.DIVIDER)
+ContextMenu.count                 // Number of contextmenus created (for the id's) ContextMenu.DIVIDER               // Constant, that is used to mark a item as a divider ("type": ContextMenu.DIVIDER)
 ```

 ### Menu structure